 Required Courses Bachelor of Science in Communications Media

 JPCatholic will endeavor to offer the courses as outlined below; however, unforeseen circumstances sometimes require a change of scheduled offerings.
 Students are strongly advised to check the Schedule of Classes before relying on the schedule below.

 Students must complete a minimum of 72 units of media related courses.
 Requirements for each emphasis are given below.
 Once the requirements for an emphasis are complete, electives can be chosen from another emphasis or other DIGM or ENTM courses.
 Up to 3 internships and 3 independent study courses may be taken for credit towards a degree.

 Emphasis in Acting

 The BS degree in Communications Media with an emphasis in acting is dedicated to the training of exceptional actors who are prepared to use their skills in service of the New Evangelization.
 The acting curriculum is designed to develop body, voice and speech, as well as intellect and spirit, to form a person who is prepared to bring his or her gifts to the Church and the world.
 Perhaps nowhere is this truer than in the craft of acting.
 You'll learn to develop the character from the self, as well as mastering rehearsal and performance techniques.
 You will become familiar with the terminology and techniques of Stanislavski, which are the foundation of contemporary acting.
 Then you'll bring it all together with performance analysis, script analysis, and Meisner exercises to develop emotional honesty and reliance on impulse.

 Required Major Core Courses (6 Courses)

 ENTM101 Story, Genre and Structure

 ENTM102 Media Survey

 ENTM207 Film Criticism and the Art of

 Visual Storytelling

 ENTM410 Media Law and Ethics

 ENTM421 Career Strategies -

 Film/Animation

 ENTM480 Acting Practicum I

 Emphasis in Acting (15 Courses)

-ENTM130 Introduction to Acting ENTM131 Introduction to Performing Techniques ENTM231 Voice and Speech ENTM241 Acting Production Project I

-ENTM316 Acting I: Foundations
+ENTM107 Acting I: Foundations

-ENTM319 Acting III: Acting and Text
+ENTM108 Acting II: Acting and Text

-ENTM320 Acting III: Character Building of
+ENTM130 Introduction to Acting

+ENTM131 Introduction to Performing

+Techniques

-ENTM320 Acting III: Character Building and
+ENTM220 Acting III: Character Building and

 Development

+ENTM231 Voice and Speech

+ENTM241 Acting Production Project I

+ENTM333 Scene Study

-ENTM332 Movement for the Actor
+ENTM335 Movement for the Actor

-ENTM333 Scene Study ENTM430 Screen Acting
+ENTM430 Screen Acting

 ENTM432 Acting Production Project II

 ENTM433 Playing Shakespeare I

 ENTM434 Cold Reading

-ENTM435 Playing Shakespeare II ENTM485 Acting Practicum II
+ENTM435 Playing Shakespeare II

+ENTM485 Acting Practicum II

 Emphasis in Animation

 The Animation emphasis provides students with a production approach to study animation.
 Students will explore major elements of animation including story development, preproduction, production and post-production.
 From developing unique stories and worlds, and populating them with memorable characters and creative environments to visually communicating those ideas through lifelike and stylized character performance, stunning locations, and visual effects, students will have numerous opportunities to gain theoretical knowledge and practical skills within their individual area of interest.

 Required Major Core Courses (6 Courses)

-ENTM101 Story, Genre and Structure ENTM102 Media Survey
+ENTM101 Story, Genre and Structure

+ENTM102 Media Survey

-ENTM207 Film Criticism and the Art of Visual Storytelling ENTM410 Media Law and Ethics
+ENTM207 Film Criticism and the Art of

+Visual Storytelling

+ENTM410 Media Law and Ethics

-ENTM421 Career Strategies - Film/Animation
+ENTM421 Career Strategies -

+Film/Animation

 DIGM490 Production Studio I

 Emphasis in Animation (15 Courses)

 Required:

 DIGM100 Fundamentals of Art and Design

+DIGM107 History of Animation

+DIGM110 Drawing in Perspective

-DIGM107 History of Animation DIGM111 Observational Drawing DIGM122 Writing and Pitching a Script:
+DIGM122 Writing and Pitching a Script:

 Animation

-DIGM207 3D Fundamentals DIGM491 Production Studio II DIGM492 Portfolio Review
+DIGM207 3D Fundamentals

+DIGM491 Production Studio II

+DIGM492 Portfolio Review

 Electives: